George Stevens: 1943–1946: World War II

 By the summer of 1944, Stevens's unit accompanied the 4th Infantry Division as they headed toward Paris.
 Eisenhower allowed the 2nd Armored Division commanded by General Philippe Leclerc to advance into the city first, followed by the American infantry.
 Stevens obtained permission for his unit to ride with the French, as they documented the liberation of Paris.
 In a letter to his wife Yvonne, dated September 1, Stevens wrote:

 The morning that we came into Paris was the wildest thing that I have ever seen.
 The civilians lined the streets and went mad as the Tanks and armored cars came in.
 They stood in the streets and cheered as the shooting went on all around them.

 In November 1944, the Allied Forces advanced into Germany more quickly than anticipated.
 On December 16, the Germans launched a counteroffensive assault against the Americans known as the Battle of the Bulge.
 Fatigued, the Americans retreated, of which Stevens observed "the stunned look on the faces" of soldiers in his journal on his fortieth birthday.
 In January 1945, Stevens was pulled away to London to help supervise the war documentary The True Glory (1945) directed by Garson Kanin and Carol Reed.
 The film won the 1945 Academy Award for Best Documentary Feature.

 On April 25, 1945, the U.S. and the Soviet troops met at the Elbe, footage of which Stevens's unit recorded.
 Stevens then ventured southwards to Dachau, located outside of Munich.
 The Allies liberated Dachau on April 29, and Stevens reached the concentration camp two days later.
 For the remainder of 1945, Stevens remained in Germany to compile concentration camp footage and other audiovisual materials, along with screenwriter Budd Schulberg for The Nazi Plan (1945) to be presented as evidence for the Nuremberg trials.
-In 2008, Stevens's footage was entered into the U.S. National Film Registry by the Library of Congress as an "essential visual record" of the war.
+In 2008, Stevens's footage was selected for preservation in the U.S. National Film Registry by the Library of Congress as an "essential visual record" of the war.